-The Chinese version of this looks very similar.
+The Chinese version of these sesame balls look very similar.
 I see these most of the time on dim sum carts.
-The filling is usually a paste of black or red bean, taro, or lotus seed.
-Since there’s enough water to make the filling a paste, it’s found sticking to one section of the inside.
+The filling is usually a red bean paste, black bean paste, taro, or lotus seed.
+The recipes I see there typically use more water in the filling so it’s more of a paste.

 Shaped By Necessity

 In many cases, money determines how things pan out.
 We add potatoes to prevent bánh cam from exploding in the fryer.
 Since potatoes were scarce (expensive) in Vietnam so sweet potatoes were used instead.
 This increased the sweetness allowing the cook to save money by cutting back on sugar too.